dgonz64/react-hook-form-auto/README.md

 ## Installation

-    $ npm install react-hook-form react-hook-form-auto --save
+    $ npm install react-hook-form@6 react-hook-form-auto --save

 ## Deprecated

-* 1.2.0 works with react-hook-form 6+.
+* 1.2.0 works with react-hook-form 6.
-* 1.1.0 works with react-hook-form 4+.
+* 1.1.0 works with react-hook-form 4 and 5.
 Older versions of this library (1.0.x) will only work with version 3 of react-hook-form.

 ## Usage